aws-samples/amazon-cloudwatch-auto-alarms/README.md

-## CloudWatchAutoAlarms - Automatically create and configure CloudWatch alarms for EC2 instances
+## CloudWatchAutoAlarms - Automatically create a set of CloudWatch alarms with tagging

 ![CloudWatchAutoAlarms Architecture Diagram](./CloudWatchAutoAlarmsArchitecture.png)

-The CloudWatchAutoAlarms AWS Lambda function enables you to quickly and automatically create and manage CloudWatch metric alarms for EC2 instances by tagging instances using the defined syntax.
+The CloudWatchAutoAlarms AWS Lambda function enables you to quickly and automatically create a standard set of CloudWatch alarms for your EC2 instances using EC2 instance tags.
 It prevents errors that may occur by manually creating alarms, reduces the time required to deploy alarms to a large number of instances, and reduces the skills gap required in order to create and manage alarms.
-It can be especially useful during a large migration to AWS where many instances may be migrated with a solution such as CloudEndure.
+It can be especially useful during a large migration to AWS where many instances may be migrated into your AWS account at once.

-The AWS Lambda function creates the following alarms for Windows, Amazon Linux, Redhat, Ubuntu, or SUSE EC2 instances:
+The default configuration creates alarms for the following Amazon EC2 metrics for Windows, Amazon Linux, Redhat, Ubuntu, or SUSE EC2 instances:
 *  CPU Utilization
 *  CPU Credit Balance (For T Class instances)
-*  Disk Space
+*  Disk Space Used % (Amazon CloudWatch agent [predefined basic metric](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html))
-*  Memory
+*  Memory Used % (Amazon CloudWatch agent [predefined basic metric](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html))

-The CloudWatchAutoAlarms Lambda function is configured to include alarms that align to [the basic metric set](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html)

-Additional alarms can be automatically created by updating the **default_alarms** dictionary in [cw_auto_alarms.py](./cw_auto_alarms.py).
+You can change or add alarms by updating the **default_alarms** dictionary in [cw_auto_alarms.py](src/cw_auto_alarms/cw_auto_alarms.py).

-The created alarms can be configured to notify an SNS topic that you specify using the **DEFAULT_ALARM_SNS_TOPIC_ARN** environment variable.
+The created alarms can be configured to notify an Amazon SNS topic that you specify using the **DEFAULT_ALARM_SNS_TOPIC_ARN** environment variable.
 See the **Setup** section for details.

-The metric alarms are created when an EC2 instance with the tag key **Create_Auto_Alarms** enters the **running** state and they are deleted when the instance is **terminated**.
+The Amazon CloudWatch alarms are created when an EC2 instance with the tag key **Create_Auto_Alarms** enters the **running** state and they are deleted when the instance is **terminated**.
 Alarms can be created when an instance is first launched or afterwards by stopping and starting the instance.

-The metric alarms are created and configured based on EC2 tags which include the metric name, comparison, period, statistic, and threshold.
+The alarms are created and configured based on EC2 tags which include the metric name, comparison, period, statistic, and threshold.

 The tag name syntax for AWS provided metrics is: